heygent/embanalysis/thesis/src/01-intro.md

-This fits very well with the idea of reification, which will be described later[@murray2010]: the embedding, beyond its qualities as representational object, becomes an entity with characteristics that actively aid in the calculation process.
+This fits very well with the idea of reification, which will be described later[@murray2010]: the embedding, beyond its qualities as representational object, becomes an entity with features that actively aid in the calculation process.

 The model uses two separate heads for number and token predictions.
 If the token head predicts a `[NUM]` token as the successor, the number head gets activated and outputs a